IvanChernyshov/filter_los_csd/README.md

 As output the script creates **{csv_name}_los.csv** file containing the same info as the original file with three additional columns:

-* "LOS": has three possible values:
+* "LOS": has four possible values:
   * "+": the corresponding contact is line-of-sight;
   * "–": the corresponding contact is not line-of-sight;
+  * "?": the corresponding crystal is larger than specified cell volume cutoff;
-  * "?": the error occurred during the calculation.
+  * "!": the error occurred during the calculation.
 The only type of errors caught during the testing is inability to find a contact with given atomic labels and distance.
 The main source of these errors are disorder issues, thus tuning *--tol* parameter can solve the problem.
 * "SHIELDING": contact shielding value (the definition of the term is given in the manuscript);
 * "SHIELD_ATOM": label of the shielding atom.